Azkron/PacManJava/README.md

 Main Game Loop

-In it´s main() the Controller creates all the objects, sets itself as an observer of Input and sets View as an observer of GameState.
+In its main() the Controller creates all the objects, sets itself as an observer of Input and sets View as an observer of GameState.

 Then the Controller calls Input.getInput() which runs an infinite loop:

-    1 – Input checks for input from the Player and notifies it´s observers (the Controller).
+    1 – Input checks for input from the Player and notifies its observers (the Controller).

-    2 - In it´s update() the Controller calls GameState.updateGameState().
+    2 - In its update() the Controller calls GameState.updateGameState().

-    3 - In updateGameState() GameState handles the movement and notifies it´s observers (the View).
+    3 - In updateGameState() GameState handles the movement and notifies its observers (the View).

-    4 - In it´s update() the View gets a copy of the Labyrinth calling GameState.getLabView() and draws it based on that.
+    4 - In its update() the View gets a copy of the Labyrinth calling GameState.getLabView() and draws it based on that.

     5 - The Controller calls System.Exit() if the conditions for Game Over or Win are met or if the player types